-Guy – “Yeah…don’t lie about your name, address or give ‘em fake numbers ‘cuz they can check that real easy.”
+Guy – “Yeah…don’t lie about your name, uk viagra sales address or give ’em fake numbers ‘cuz they can check that real easy.”

 Dude – “‘Yeah.”

 The Guy and the Dude stood up and prepared to go.
-As they walked away, voices fading, the couple heard…
+Uk viagra sales As they walked away, uk viagra sales voices fading, uk viagra sales the couple heard…

 Guy – “…won’t let you drive…”voucher” for taxi…don’t forget a prescrip…”